-Peters — also a builder, teacher and writer — was born in 1895 to a New York Episcopalian clergy family.
-He graduated from Columbia University as a chemical engineer, but quickly grew disgruntled with the industry,
+Best known as an architect — but also a builder, teacher and writer — Peters was born in 1895 to a New York Episcopalian clergy family.
+He graduated from Columbia University as a chemical engineer, yet quickly grew disgruntled with the industry,

 He came to Westport in 1919, hoping to work the land as a farmer.
 The rocky soil intrigued him, and he soon found his calling as a designer and builder of stone houses.

 Peters’ homes can be found from Virginia to Maine — but most are in Connecticut.
-Between 1924 and 1936 he designed and built over 36 stone houses Westport.
+Between 1924 and 1936 he designed and built at least 41 stone houses in Westport.
 His designs are revered for their unique fieldstone wall construction method, as well as their spatial organization and sensitive placement in relation to the natural environment.